 Annual Coverage Limit

 This is the total amount you can be reimbursed over a 12-month policy period.
 It resets when a new policy period begins.
-We let you select your deductible and suggest you go with one that is the highest amount you think you might need so you have the right amount of cushion.
+We let you select your annual coverage limit and suggest you go with one that is the highest amount you think you might need so you have the right amount of cushion.

 If you’re wondering what is a deductible on pet insurance, you’re not alone.
 This can be a confusing concept, but it works similar to your deductible on home or auto insurance.
-It is the amount you need to satisfy this amount before you can start getting reimbursed.
+It is the amount you need to satisfy before you can start getting reimbursed.
 We have annual deductible options of $100, $250, or $500.
 You can pay a lower monthly premium by selecting a higher deductible or choose a lower deductible if you want the ability to get more money back.

-Exclusions are things that aren’t covered by your plan.
-We have a short list of exclusions that includes breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions (which are excluded by all pet insurance providers).
-Look over a sample plan for a full list of exclusions and all of the details on our coverage.
+Exclusions are things that aren’t covered by your plan, and all pet insurance providers have them.
+Some of our exclusions include breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions.
+Learn more about our exclusions and look over a sample policy for a full list of exclusions and all of the details on our coverage.

 Hereditary & Congenital Conditions

-Some pets are prone to inherited conditions and birth defects that don’t show symptoms until later in their life.
+Pets may be prone to inherited conditions and birth defects that don’t show symptoms until later in their life.
 Some of the more common ones are hip dysplasia, urinary bladder stones, intervertebral disc disease (IVDD), cherry eye, and certain forms of heart disease.
 Complete CoverageSM includes coverage for these kinds of conditions.

-These are conditions that occur before coverage begins or during a waiting period.
+These are conditions that occur or show symptoms before coverage begins or during a waiting period.
 No pet insurance provider covers pre-existing conditions although there can be differences in how they handle them.
 It’s smart to sign your pet up before something happens that would be considered pre-existing.

 This is the percentage of covered costs you’ll get back after you meet your deductible.
 We offer 70%, 80%, and 90% options.
 Choose a lower amount for a lower monthly premium or go with a higher amount if you want to get more cash back on your claims.

 A waiting period is the amount of time that needs to pass before certain coverage kicks in.
 Our preventive care coverage starts right away the day your plan takes effect.
-Illness and accident coverage have a 14-day waiting period for illnesses as well as knee and ligament issues.
-Some providers have longer waiting periods so it’s definitely something to look at when you’re comparing plans.
+Illness and accident coverage have a 14-day waiting period.
+Pet insurance providers may have different waiting periods, so it's definitely something to look at when you’re comparing plans.